 - 3 passionfuits

 Melt the creamed coconut in a double boiler until creamy and smooth.
 Add the coconut milk, cashew butter, vanilla, salt and keep stirring.
 Finally add the stevia and agave syrup.
 Remove your brownie pan from the freezer and pour in the coconut layer.
 Return to the freezer for at least 4 hours to set.
-Once the whole thing has set scoop out the inside of 3 passionsfruits and spread over the slice.
+Once your Tropical Coconut Slice with Passionfruit Topping has set, scoop out the inside of 3 passionsfruits and spread over the slice.
 Cut and enjoy!